LAUTI

 Events for your community

 As a community driven events calendar software LAUTI helps forming human connections.
 The events can last hours to days, repeat with different periods or have sub-events.
+They can be filtered by categories, topics, tags and geographical areas.

 Groups & Places